andyguwc/airflow-resources/aws-notes/6-network & security/network/vpc_security_group.md

 CIDR blocks for IPv4 and IPv6 are treated separately.
 For example, a route with a destination CIDR of 0.0.0.0/0 does not automatically include all IPv6 addresses.
 You must create a route with a destination CIDR of ::/0 for all IPv6 addresses.

 ## Internet Gateways
 https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html

+Simplified Definition
+Provides you private network with a route to the internet.
+Analogy: like the modem.

-An internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows communication between instances in your VPC and the internet.
+An internet gateway is a VPC component that allows communication between instances in your VPC and the internet.
 It therefore imposes no availability risks or bandwidth constraints on your network traffic.

 An internet gateway serves two purposes: to provide a target in your VPC route tables for internet-routable traffic, and to perform network address translation (NAT) for instances that have been assigned public IPv4 addresses.